jruels/elastic/labs/15-kibana/index.md

 sudo /bin/systemctl start kibana.service
 ```

-Now confirm Kibana was installed successfully by visiting

-Kibana can take a few minutes to start.
+Kibana can take a few minutes to start, wait about 3 minutes then visit http://VMIP on port 5601 in your browser.

-Visit http://VMIP on port 5601 in your browser and you should see something like this.
+You should see something like this.

 ![](index/39FF03FE-F867-4B19-BF78-0C2844DB0018%208.png)